mnacci/chatgpt-plugins/README.md

 ChatGPT with Plugins is an open source chat UI with plugins access.
 It utilizes the chatbot-ui as the base UI.

+Test it with your nova API key at: https://dongsiqie-chatbot.hf.space/ Get you nova API key here: https://nova-oss.com/

 Test it with your OpenAI API key at: https://chat-gpt-with-plugins.vercel.app/